🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 And whether you're using manual or ECPC, Google's not automating your bids for you, which means you need to keep an eye on them.
 Look at your keyword bids–how many are below the estimated first-page bid?
 You're not standing up to your competitors very well if the majority of your bids aren't high enough to hit the first page.

-Bid adjustments allow you to bump your bids up by percentages for certain factors like different devices, different audiences, different ad schedules, and so on.
+Bid adjustments allow you to bump your bids up by percentages for certain factors like difference

 Noticing your ads convert better on mobile?
-You can increase your bid on mobile devices only, and you can even decrease your bid on other devices.
+You can increase your bid on mobile devices only, and decrease on other devices.

 Know that your ads perform better in California than Utah?
 Bump your bid adjustments up on California.